hyperledger/fabric-sdk-java/README.md

 For testing purposes, there are 2 policy files in the _src/test/resources_ directory
   * policyBitsAdmin  ( which has policy **AND(DEFAULT.admin)** meaning _'1 signature from the DEFAULT MSP admin' is required_ )
   * polibBitsMember ( which has policy **AND(DEFAULT.member)** meaning _'1 signature from a member of the DEFAULT MSP is required'_ )

+### Chain creation
+A chain code configuration file (src/test/fixture/foo.configtx)is needed when creating a new Chain.
+This is created with Hyperledger Fabric configtxgen tool.

+For the sample in the End2endIT.java the command run was <code>configtxgen -outputCreateChannelTx foo.configtx -profile SampleSingleMSPSolo -channelID foo<code>

 #Basic Troubleshooting
 **identity or token do not match**